KeyanSong/431-2018/software/installation.md

 ### Mac: Installing R Studio

-1. Close all other programs and point your browser to the page for the preview version of R Studio, at <https://www.rstudio.com/products/rstudio/download/preview/>
+1. Close all other programs and point your browser to the download page for the desktop version of R Studio, at https://www.rstudio.com/products/rstudio/download/#download

--   We use the preview version so as to be able to take advantage of the latest and greatest things available from R Studio.
+    - If you prefer, you can instead [download the preview version](https://www.rstudio.com/products/rstudio/download/preview/) so as to be able to take advantage of the latest and greatest things available from R Studio.
+This isn't necessary for our course, though.

-1. R Studio will display a link to **Desktop Version Installers**.
-Select the version of R Studio (likely to be `1.1` followed by some additional numbers, at the moment it is `1.1.345` but you may see a later number) which is recommended for your operating system (most probably this is **Mac OS X 10.6+ (64-bit)** and is listed near the top.
+2. R Studio will display a link to **Desktop Version Installers**.
+Select the version of R Studio (likely to be `1.1` followed by some additional numbers, at the moment it is `1.1.456` but you may see a later number) which is recommended for your operating system (most probably this is **Mac OS X 10.6+ (64-bit)** and is listed near the top.
 Click to download.

-2. Once the package has been downloaded to your desktop, double-click on the download to show the folder where the `.dmg` file was placed.
+3. Once the package has been downloaded to your desktop, double-click on the download to show the folder where the `.dmg` file was placed.
 Then double-click it to install R Studio.

-3. Click on the R Studio icon (when it appears) to open it.
+4. Click on the R Studio icon (when it appears) to open it.
 This will connect your newly installed R to R Studio, and you will be ready to install some **R packages**.

 ### Mac: Installing R Packages